 Ross has recently studied with Gillian Zammit in Malta, Scot Weir in Berlin, Iain Paton in Glasgow and is now under the tutelage of Adrian Thompson.
 He was a founding member of the Operatic group "The Champagne Quartet" who perform beloved operatic pieces for appreciative audiences at any occassion.
 During his time in Cardiff, Ross was a tenor scholar for The Choir of St Martins in Roath.

 Recent operatic involvement includes the Britten operatic double bill Into the Ark and Down the Chimney, Kurt Weill's Street Scene Mozart's The Magic Flute.
 In November 2018 Ross made his London stage debut in Cimarosa's The Secret Marriage with Hampstead Garden Opera under the direction of Sinead O Neill and the baton of Chris Hopkins.
 Ross has recently completed his Masters Degree in performance at the Royal Welsh College of Music and Drama, where he was the recipient of the Harlequinn Agency award and the Manning Singing Prize for Tenors.
 Presently, he resides in London and has recently completed the Advanced Opera Course at the Associated Studios.
-Ross sings with St Stephens Lewisham and is looking forward to a busy 2019 which consists of working with the Salisbury International Fesitval and The Merry Opera Company.
+Ross sings with St Stephens Lewisham and is looking forward to a busy 2019 which consists of working with the The Merry Opera Company and English National Opera.